Random number

-In mathematics and statistics, a random number is either Pseudo-random or a number generated for, or part of, a set exhibiting statistical randomness.
+A random number is generated by a random (stochastic) process such as throwing dice.
+Individual numbers cannot be predicted, but the likely result of generating a large quantity of numbers can be predicted by specific mathematical series and statistics.

 Algorithms and implementations

-A 1964-developed algorithm is popularly known as the Knuth shuffle or the Fisher–Yates shuffle (based on work they did in 1938).
-A real-world use for this is sampling water quality in a reservoir.
+Random numbers are frequently used in algorithms such as Knuth's 1964-developed algorithm for shuffling lists. (popularly known as the Knuth shuffle or the Fisher–Yates shuffle, based on work they did in 1938).

 In 1999, a new feature was added to the Pentium III: a hardware-based random number generator.
 It has been described as "several oscillators combine their outputs and that odd waveform is sampled asynchronously."
 These numbers, however, were only 32 bit, at a time when export controls were on 56 bits and higher, so they were not state of the art.

 Common understanding

 In common understanding, "1 2 3 4 5" is not as random as "3 5 2 1 4" and certainly not as random as "47 88 1 32 41" but "we can't say authoritavely that the first sequence is not random ... it could have been generated by chance."

 When a police officer claims to have done a "random .. door-to-door" search, there is a certain expectation that members of a jury will have.